US VP Harris embraces call for war crimes probe of Russia

 Associated Press

-Speaking in Warsaw, where she is demonstrating U.S. support for NATO’s eastern flank allies, Harris expressed outrage over the bombing Wednesday of the maternity hospital and scenes of bloodied pregnant women being evacuated.
+Duda said “it is obvious to us that in Ukraine Russians are committing war crimes.”
+He added that in his view the invasion was “bearing the features of a genocide — it aims at eliminating and destroying a nation.”

-“Absolutely there should be an investigation, and we should all be watching,” said Harris.
+Harris also met Thursday with seven refugees who have fled from Ukraine to Poland since the Russian invasion began.
+She praised the refugees for their “courage” and said the conversation would help inform U.S. assistance efforts.

-Standing alongside Harris, Polish President Andrzej Duda said “it is obvious to us that in Ukraine Russians are committing war crimes.”
+“We are here to support you, and you are not alone,” Harris told the group.
+“And I know there’s so much about the experience that you’ve had that has made you feel alone.
+You are not alone.
+We around the world are watching.”

 The vice president is also scheduled to meet with Canadian Prime Minister Justin Trudeau while in Warsaw.
 The Canadian leader has been in Europe in recent days meeting with allies about Ukraine.